 Wow–what a winter so far!
-Already two “nor’easters” have hit New England, causing massive losses of fluffy white poodles in snow banks, and a third is on its way!
+Already several “nor’easters” have hit, causing massive losses of fluffy white poodles in snow banks, and a third is on its way!
 Nor’easter, that is, not poodles.
 Here are answers to your Winter Weather Questions from Gerbil Weather Network:

 Q: What is a “nor’easter” anyway?